adlensius/LSTM_Anomaly_Detection/README.md

 alarms to curb unnecessar ty costs and maintain the user’s trust level in the model.
 Therefore, the F1 score metric, which captures the balance of both criteria, is employed to measure models’ performances.

+# Content
+S2591760_Dissertation_Anomaly_Detection.pdf is the full report

+All code used to generate results and figures are written in the Python notebook Lloyds_Banking_Group_Notebook.ipynb.

+The data used is stored in Lloyds_data.csv.